jharwell/sierra/docs/src/usage/rendering.rst

 ..
 IMPORTANT::

    Imagized/rendered images/videos are generated per :term:`Experiment` rather
-   than per :term:`Experiment Run`, and thus the raw inputs *ARE* averaged before imagizing and subsequent rendering.
+   than per :term:`Experimental Run`, and thus the raw inputs *ARE* averaged before imagizing and subsequent rendering.

 To use, do the following: